Defoe Shipbuilding Company: Great Lakes Bulk Freighters

 The second Great Lakes freighter built by Defoe was the 644' long S/S Richard M. Marshall (Defoe hull #00424) which was constructed in 1953 for the Great Lakes Steamship Company, of Cleveland, Ohio.
 She was a near twin to her predecessor (Charles L. Hutchinson) in size and capacity both having approximate dimensions of 640' long, 67' wide, 35' deep, and a cargo capacity of approximately 18,500 tons.
 In December, 1956, Great Lakes Steamship started the process of selling off their fleet, and the Marshall was sold to The Northwestern Mutual Life Insurance Company.
 Starting with the 1957 season, Northwestern Mutual chartered the ship to the Wilson Marine Transit Company of Cleveland, Ohio, who in turn renamed the vessel Joseph S. Wood.
 In 1966, the charter agreement between Wilson and Northwestern Mutual was canceled, and the vessel was sold to the Ford Motor Company of Dearborn, Michigan, for $4.3 million (US).
 Ford renamed the ship John Dykstra and she resumed trading on the Great Lakes on May 11, 1966.
 In 1983, Ford renamed the ship Benson Ford (2) after the retirement of the original S/S Benson Ford.
 In 1985, the vessel was renamed US.265808 (the name Benson Ford being passed on to a third vessel), and was withdrawn from service.
-The final voyage began when she cleared Quebec City, Quebec, Canada in tow of the Polish tug Jantar on August 11, 1987 along with the former US Steel freighter T. W. Robinson bound for Recife, Brazil, for dismantling.
+The final voyage began when she cleared Quebec City, Quebec, Canada in tow of the Polish tug Jantar on August 11, 1987, along with the former US Steel freighter T. W. Robinson bound for Recife, Brazil, for dismantling.

 Closure

 The yard closed on 31 December 1976 after the Navy contracts expired.
 Along with its dwindling navy contracts in its final years, the yard was contracted for three larger Great Lakes Freighter projects.
 The first project was construction of the 68'x 104'7"x 46'6" bow section to the 1000' long integrated tug and barge Presque Isle.
 The bow was launched July 27, 1972 and was towed to Erie by the tugs Maryland and Laurence C. Turner arriving October 6, 1972.
 There it was combined with the remainder of the barge which was under construction at Erie, PA.
 The combined tug and barge unit were the second 1000' vessel trading on the lakes.
 The second was the conversion of 690' S/S Herbert C. Jackson from a conventional style Great Lakes freighter to a self unloader.
 The final major project was the conversion of the 620' lake freighter Richard J. Reiss from steam to diesel power.
-All three vessels are still activity trading on the Great Lakes, the latter sailing now as the M/V Manistee.
+The Presque Isle and Jackson are still activity trading on the Great Lakes.
+The Reiss, last known as the M/V Manistee was laid up in 2015 and scrapped in 2023.
 The site of the shipyard later became the location for H. H. Hirschfield & Sons scrap yard.
 Hirschfield was recently bought by OmniSource, Inc., another scrap company.